Switching Your Massachusetts Electricity Provider

 Having a choice of energy suppliers gives you better control over your bills.
 You can select a product that suits you and that you can afford.
 If you're unhappy with your current electricity supplier, it might be time to switch to a different one.
 However, before you choose a new provider, you need to examine a few things.
+MA Energy Ratings offers a wealth of information, helping the consumer make a more educated decision than other sites like Energy Switch MA.
 It's important to make sure that you're going to save money or receive better service.
 Switching should improve your life, not make it worse.
 You need to understand your current deal and research some alternatives before you make the switch.

 Understand Your Current Contract